UVA CS 3120 Theory of Computation (Wei-Kai Lin)

 (Jan 15, 2026)

 We talked about constructive definitions, natural numbers, binary strings, and sets.
 Slides are here.
-Homework 0 is [posted](
+Homework 0 is posted, which shall be submitted to Gradescope.

 Class 0: Goals and grading